vitoho/blog/content/en/post/Esp-Eye Hand On With Simple WiFi Configuration Post 1.md

 ### Complete the index page  handler

-Refer to [https://blog.csdn.net/qq_27114397/article/details/89643232](https://blog.csdn.net/qq_27114397/article/details/89643232)(Chinese), you can make your ESP kit to be a webserver.
+Refer to [LINK](https://blog.csdn.net/qq_27114397/article/details/89643232) (Chinese), you can make your ESP kit to be a webserver.
 Just use gzip to pack your html file then flash into chip.

 Using gzip to convert your file into .gz file: